davidcurrie/devoxx-uk-2019/README.md

 1. Run ```curl candidate.helloworld-go.default.knative.currie.cloud``` repeatedly and note that the workload is now balanced across the two revisions.
 1. Remove the `rolloutPercentage` and the old revision and re-apply.
 1. Run ```curl candidate.helloworld-go.default.knative.currie.cloud``` repeatedly and you should now only see the latest version.

+### Cleanup

+1. `kubectl delete -f service.yaml`

+## Build

+1. Take a look at [service-with-build.yaml](service-with-build.yaml).
+It adds a `build` configuration that points to the GitHub repo containing this application.
+It also specifies a service account configured with Docker Hub credentials and a Kaniko build template.
+1. Retrieve the build template with `kubectl get buildtemplate kaniko -o yaml`.
+Note how it takes the image name as a parameter.
+This template only contains a single step which specifies the kaniko `executor` image that will build an image and push it to a registry.
+1. Apply the service configuration with `kubectl apply -f service-with-build.yaml`.
+1. Watch the pods with `kubectl get pods -w`.
+1. Note that the build pod contains three init containers.
+Two are always injected: one to set up credentials (e.g. mounting in the Docker and/or Git credentials) and the second to check out the source from Git.
+These are followed by a container for each step in the build.
+They are run as init containers so that execute sequentially.
+1. Once the build has complete, the service will be deployed.
+1. Run `curl helloworld-go.default.knative.currie.cloud`